swinslow/ll-explorer-py/docs/notes.md

 FIXME assume that "non-letter character" does _not_ include numbers, or periods (since "..." should not get removed).
 Will not remove repeating letters, numbers, or periods.

+FIXME also consider whether this rule should apply to whitespace characters themselves?

 #### Step 4(b): Convert whitespace

 Change all consecutive whitespace characters, including newlines, to a single blank space.